r3dlight/keysas/keysas-firewall/README.md

 - 'allow_user_file_read': if set to 'true' grant the user the ability to manually allow read access to an unsigned file.
 - 'allow_user_file_write': if set to 'true' grant the user the ability to manually allow write access to file on a USB device. 'allow_user_file_read' must also be set to true.

+On Windows the configuration is done via the registry in HKLM\SYSTEM\CurrentControlSet\Services\Keysas Service\config.
+The Windows installer automatically configures the registry.
+On Linux, system security policy is configured from a TOML file at the base of the Daemon directory.

-If parameters are missing from the configuration file they are considered to be set to 'false'.
+If parameters are missing from the configuration file or the registry they are considered to be set to 'false'.

 CA certificates must be provided to the daemon.
-The path to the pem files is given as arguments to the command line.
+The path to the pem files is given as arguments to the command line on Linux.
 The comple command line is

 ```bash
 ./keysas-usbfilter-daemon.exe -config <path to security policy file> -ca_cl <path to CA ED25519 certificate> -ca_pq <path to CA Dilithium5 certificate>
 ```

+On Windows, path to the CA certificates is configured in the registry at HKLM\SYSTEM\CurrentControlSet\Services\Keysas Service\config in the values UsbCaClCert and UsbCaPqCert.

 ## TODO List